ZYSF/ProcessorDocumentation/InstructionSet.md

 Implementations can also either ignore or raise errors if the higher/lower bits of the addresses are not what they expect, or more generally if the address is protected or just beyond memory (this generally means that read/write addresses should be multiples of four, and that any unused higher bits should be left as zero).

+### Read32h (read data memory, high 32-bits)

+    OP_READ32H  		0xD7

+    0xD7abiiii: a[conceptual bits 63:32]=data[b+i];

+"Conceptually" reads the upper 32-bits of a register from memory.

+On a 64-bit processor implementation, this will load the actual top half of the (64-bit) register, leaving the other (lower) 32 bits untouched.

+On a 32-bit processor implementation, this instruction can either be ignored completely (treated as a "no-op") or otherwise performs some kind of "dummy" read which may (or may not) test that the bits match the highest actual bit of the register.
+That is, it "simulates" loading the top half of a 32-bit value, even if the register is only 32 bits.

+NOTE: The "first generation" processor design used/uses a different encoding of `0xD6`, which conflicts with other "second-generation" instructions.
+Assemblers/tools can refer to the old encoding as `OP_GEN1READ32H`.

 ### Read16 (planned)

     OP_READ16			0xD1